cissy212/recipe-book/README.md

 if you don't have mongodb please install it in your computer

 https://www.mongodb.com/try/download/community
+if you are a mac User

-Select complete and the make sure to check Install MongoDB as a service and Run service as Network Service User
+Select complete and then make sure to check Install MongoDB as a service and Run service as Network Service User

 you can avoid install MongoDB Compass if you want

+if you are a mac User

+brew tap mongodb/brew

+brew install mongodb-community@5.0

+brew services start mongodb-community@5.0

 Server side

 npm i

-npm install express

-npm install cors

-npm install mongoose

 once installed